-On my several business trips to Abu Dhabi over a period of two years, the Grand Mosque had been ever present on the horizon, both by day…
+On my several business trips to Abu Dhabi over a period of two years, the Sheikh Zayed Grand Mosque had been ever present on the horizon, both by day…

 Unlike many mosques that limit visitors to Muslims, Sheikh Zayed wanted the Abu Dhabi Grand Mosque to be a place for Muslims and non-Muslims alike – a place of learning and of discovery of Muslim art, history and philosophy.

-The Abu Dhabi Grand Mosque is open for visits at specific times every day but is not available to non-Muslims during the morning prayers on Fridays.
+The Sheikh Zayed Grand Mosque is open for visits at specific times every day but is not available to non-Muslims during the morning prayers on Fridays.

-My long sleeved linen shirt was slightly transparent, so I lined up for my abaya.
-My colleagues told me black was my colour - but because it was synthetic, the fabric didn't "breathe".
-Although the Grand Mosque is air conditioned, by the end of our visit I was sweltering
+My long sleeved linen shirt was ever so slightly transparent, so I lined up for my abaya.
+After donning it, my colleagues dryly told me black was my colour - but because it was synthetic, the fabric didn't 'breathe'.
+Although the Grand Mosque is air conditioned, by the end of our visit I was sweltering.

 Sheikh Zayed Grand Mosque is about a 20 minute drive from Abu Dhabi, and turning off the highway, not extremely well sign-posted.
 If not driving, it is easiest to get a taxi there and make arrangements with the taxi driver for the return trip, as finding a cab in the area can otherwise be difficult.

 From the car park you already gain some sense of the scale of the place.